 Is your region ready?

 The global report shows it´s time to get real.

-Last year, together with our knowledge partner, international management consultancy Roland Berger, we asked nearly 2,000 energy experts and decision makers from across the energy sector in Asia Pacific, Europe, Middle East, North America and Latin America to tell us what priorities were being set for the energy transition in their particular region and how much progress had already been made.
+In 2022, together with our knowledge partner, international management consultancy Roland Berger, we asked nearly 2,000 energy experts and decision makers from across the energy sector in Asia Pacific, Europe, Middle East, North America and Latin America to tell us what priorities were being set for the energy transition in their particular region and how much progress had already been made.
 We then used this data to calculate the “Energy Transition Readiness Index” for each region.